aurelio-amerio/techytok/_posts/2019-11-01-introduction.md

 We will deal with two ways to run Julia code: the first one is through the Julia REPL, the latter is through the Juno IDE.

-To install Julia and the Juno IDE, please follow [this]( https://techytok.com/atom-and-juno-setup-for-julia/ ) guide!
+To install Julia and VSCode, please follow [this]( https://techytok.com/julia-vscode/ ) guide!

 # REPL